RobertEJohnson/serverSideCalulator/INSTRUCTIONS.md

 ![calculator interface](images/stretchGoal_interface.gif)
 ---

-- Only allow the POST call to happen if all necessary input is ready.
+x Only allow the POST call to happen if all necessary input is ready.

   *Data integrity is superfluously important!
 Sometimes users hit tje "go button" without fully inputting the needed fields.
 Show an alert if they left something empty and don't send bad or incomplete data to the server.*